 These are basic questions that injured Coke workers should know how to handle.
 It seems clear that Coke and its partners utilized this system to limit the injured worker’s access to medical care.
 Furthermore, their third party administrators have special divisions dedicated to “handling” these claims and will work against the injured worker’s interests.

-At The Ramos Law Firm, we have represented injured Coke workers throughout the years.
+At Ramos & Law, we have represented injured Coke workers throughout the years.
 We have fought for Coca-Cola employees with back injuries from lifting products, repetitive shoulder and hand injuries from working in the facilities, and injuries resulting from slipping and falling in the various convenience stores and super markets while the Coke worker was assembling displays or stocking products in the stores.